Authentication

 -H "Content-Type: application/json"Authentication Errors

-If authentication fails, you'll receive a 401 Unauthorized response:
+If authentication fails, the API returns a 401 Unauthorized response:

 {